cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

+* 2016/10/27 - 1.7.3:
+    * Fixed a bug where mapItems were being returned with column index info that started at 2, instead of 0
+    * Fixed a bug where creates or edits of map items were not properly honoring passed in column numbers
+    * Fixed a bug where the submission of a 'null' in a list of columns for sememe or mapping data would result in an error.

 * 2016/10/27 - 1.7.2:
     * Added the optional parameter 'restrictTo'to the search/prefix API.
 Supports "association, mapset, sememe, metadata" - see docs for more details.
     * Added the optional parameter 'mergeOnConcept' to the search/prefix API.
 When true, returned search results will be merged, such that there is only